Published 18th February 2021

 Unlike traditional currency, Bitcoin is decentralised.
 This means there’s no need for a bank; instead, transactions are verified by a network of users on an innovative digital ledger called the blockchain.

 That means users have more say about what happens with their money, it gives everyone autonomy.
-The bitcoin payment system is peer-to-peer, meaning users are able to send and receive payments from anyone in the network without requiring approval from these traditional authorities or banks.
+The bitcoin payment system is peer-to-peer, meaning users can send and receive payments from anyone in the network without requiring approval from these traditional authorities or banks.

 This is just one example of the benefits we see in Bitcoin but essentially Bitcoin is all about giving the power back to the people.